anabanana09/ManoSamadhaan/README.md

 Getting Started:
 Please refer to the README.md file for installation instructions, setup guide, and how to contribute to the project.

-Contribution:
-We welcome contributions from the community, be it in the form of bug reports, feature requests, documentation improvements, or pull requests.
-Please see the CONTRIBUTING.md for guidelines on how to make a contribution.